-as likely to report that support dealing with economic abuse (e.g., harm-doer monitoring, controlling or restricting access to cash or bank accounts, harm-doer taking out loans and/or credit card debt in your name) would help them achieve their goals.

-as likely to report that access to no-to-low interest loans that are not reported to credit bureaus would help them achieve their goals.

-as likely to report that working at a survivor-friendly workplace that had paid and protected leave for survivors to be able to address to consequences of abuse, among other supportive practices, would help them achieve their goals.

-as likely to report that seeking a professional credential/certificate would help them achieve their goals.

-as likely to report that banking with a bank that supported you as a survivor by protecting your assets and identity and helped you manage coerced and/or fraudulent debt would help them achieve their goals.
+- 1.6 times as likely to report that support dealing with economic abuse (harm-doer monitoring, controlling or restricting access to cash or bank accounts, harm-doer taking out loans or credit card debt in your name, etc.) would help them achieve their goals. - 2 times as likely to report that access to no-to-low interest loans that are not reported to credit bureaus would help them achieve their goals. - 1.5 times as likely to report that working at a survivor-friendly workplace that had paid and protected leave for survivors to be able to address the consequences of abuse, among other supportive practices, would help them achieve their goals. - 1.5 times as likely to report that seeking a professional credential or certificate would help them achieve their goals. - 1.8 times as likely to report that banking with a bank that supported you as a survivor by protecting your assets and identity and helped you manage coerced or fraudulent debt would help them achieve their goals.

 As demonstrated by the findings from this section, it is evident that for survivors to accomplish their goals, they first and foremost need the financial means to do so.
-Resources like cash and access to mental health services are critical for many survivors to achieve their goals; however, BIPOC survivors, survivors who are not cisgender, queer+ survivors, disabled survivors, immigrant survivors, and Spanish-speaking survivors said they cannot currently access the specific types of support they need to address the intersecting harms that result from the systematic oppression they are subjected to.
-It is imperative that the ecosystem of support we build for survivors be inclusive of and responsive to every survivor.
+Resources like cash and access to mental health services are critical for many survivors to achieve their goals; however, Black, Indigenous, People of Color survivors, survivors who are not cisgender, queer survivors, disabled survivors, immigrant survivors, and Spanish-speaking survivors say they cannot currently access the specific types of support they need to address the intersecting harms that result from the systematic oppression they are subjected to.
+It's imperative that the ecosystem of support we build for survivors be inclusive of and responsive to every survivor.

-Survivors' Desires and Ideas for Alternatives to Policing
+Survivors' desires and ideas for alternatives to policing